How to Strike Off a Company in the UK: A Complete Guide

 When a company is struck off, it ceases to exist legally.
 This process has significant implications for the company’s assets and legal status.
 The company’s property becomes bona vacantia, and directors lose access to company bank accounts.

-Impact On Company Assets
+Impact on Company Assets

 After strike-off, the company’s assets become frozen.
 You’ll no longer have access to company bank accounts or other financial resources.
 Any property or rights owned by the company are considered ownerless.
 This includes intellectual property, trademarks, and physical assets.